<>

 Practitioner enquiry in the Professional Standards

-• continue to develop deep knowledge of learning and teaching;
+• deepen their knowledge of learning and teaching

 Standard for Full Registration